d-ries/linux-essentials/11_automation/99_assignments.md

 ## Task 8
 Create a job to run once in about five minutes.
 The job has to place an overview of all logged in users into the file _/tmp/userlist_.
-Besides the current ssh connection to the server, login on the server itself.
+Besides the current ssh connection to the server, also login on the server itself.
 After 5 minutes take a look at the file _/tmp/userlist_.

 Example: